 Category Archives: DANCING IN THE CABBAGE PATCH

-Dancing in the Cabbage Patch Is a joyful and personal description of life at Pine Mountain seen through the lens of the author and that of my family’s involvement with the school.
-The narrative centers on four main themes: farming, foodways, families, people, and celebration, — all reflective of many generations of family whose roots are deep in the soils of Eastern Kentucky.
-The narratives explored by the writer cover the years 1913 to the present and are broken into running topical sets that relate thematically.
+Dancing in the Cabbage Patch is a joyful and personal description of life at Pine Mountain Settlement School, Kentucky, seen through the lens of the author and those who worked at the school or those who lived nearby.
+The narratives center on the main themes of farming, foodways, families, craft, people, and celebration and explore the years 1913 to the present.
+Like the dances of the region, the reflections here are broken into running topical sets that often relate thematically.

-Dancing in the Cabbage Patch contains photographs, manuscript material, oral histories, artifacts, and external links largely derived from the PINE MOUNTAIN SETTLEMENT SCHOOL COLLECTIONS .and family records.
-These tangible mementos of times past supplement my personal recollections and reflections.
-The reflections and ruminations are mine alone.
-This Cabbage Patch of memories largely pulls from the early formative years of my youth (1940’s) when dancing in this enchanted Cabbage Patch of Appalachia.
-The memories are nuanced by the later years of association with the School as a member of the Board of Trustees.
-Those memories are seasoned by all that life has generously added in the years in other geographies
+Dancing in the Cabbage Patch contains photographs, manuscript material, oral histories, artifacts, and external links largely derived from the PINE MOUNTAIN SETTLEMENT SCHOOL COLLECTIONS and family records.
+Tangible mementos of times past supplement the personal recollections and reflections of the author.
+The ruminations are mine alone.
+This Cabbage Patch of memories is pulled largely from the early formative years of my youth (1940s) when I danced as a youngster in this enchanted Cabbage Patch of Appalachia.
+My memories are nuanced by the later years of association with the School through my parents and friends, and as a member of the School’s Board of Trustees.
+No longer in my youth, my memories are both diminished and expanded by all that life has generously taken away and added in the intervening years spent in other geographies.

-The fiddle tune and often the dance shared here, are mine alone.
-Music and dance are metaphors and not intended to necessarily represent the performance of the orchestra that is Pine Mountain Settlement School.
-The sometimes personal song and dance are not intended to define the many peronal ballads and folk dances, or the larger culture (if it is even a singular culture) Pine Mountain Settlement and the community people and region is the ever-present orchestra, but it is one orchestra among many.
+The fiddle tunes of words and often the ruminating dances shared here are, thus, mine alone.
+Music and dance are metaphors and not intended to necessarily represent the performance of the orchestra that is Pine Mountain Settlement School and its broader community.
+The personal songs and dances of the author are not intended to define the many dancers, ballads, and folk tales of the School or its Community, or any larger implied culture.
+Pine Mountain Settlement and the community people and the region are an ever-present orchestra, and this is but one dance among many that played here.

 Pine Mountain Settlement School